junnunkarim/dotfiles_home/.config/dwm/README.md

 ---

 ### Changelog:

+2022-10-08 - Added the alt-tab patch

+2022-08-12 - Added the nametag patch

+2022-08-02 - Added the bidi patch

+2022-07-05 - Added the tagpreview patch

+2022-07-04 - Added the shift-tools patch(es) with individual toggles

+2022-06-20 - Added the renamed scratchpads patch

+2022-06-17 - Ported the seamless restart feature from dusk into dwm-flexipatch

 2022-02-11 - Added the isfreesize version of the sizehints patch and the [tagsync](https://github.com/bakkeby/dwm-flexipatch/pull/219) patch (contributed by [Bagelli](https://github.com/Bagellll))